Pet registrations

 Moving house?

-Please let us know if you move within Hepburn Shire, so we can keep your registered pet’s address up to date.
-If you move away, let us know so we can update your registration.
+Please let us know if you move within Hepburn Shire, so we can keep your registered pet’s address up to date for our free ride home service.
+If you move away, please let us know so we can update your animal's status.
 Call us on (03) 5348 2306.
-Don’t forget to register your pet once you move.
+Remember to register your pet at your new address!

 Has your pet passed away?